datopian/ckan-cloud-docker/README.md

 ## Running a CKAN instance using the docker-compose environment

 (optional) Clear any existing compose environment to ensure a fresh start

+We have used `datagov` as a general example over here you.
+You can replace `.docker-compose.datagov-theme.yaml` with yaml file of the theme you are working on.

 ```
 docker-compose -f docker-compose.yaml -f .docker-compose-db.yaml -f .docker-compose.datagov-theme.yaml down -v